privacybydesign/irma-documentation/docs/irma-server.md

 * [`no_email`](email.md) from `true` to `false`: in `production` mode, opting out of providing an email address can be done by explicitly setting this flag to `true`.

 In addition, when [developer mode is not enabled in the IRMA app](irma-app.md#developer-mode) (the default setting), the IRMA app wil refuse to perform sessions with IRMA servers not running in `production` mode.
 Since the majority of the IRMA app users will not have developer mode enabled, this requires IRMA servers facing those users to enable `production` mode.

+### Stateless mode
+By default session states are kept in memory.
+If you want to run several IRMA servers in parallel or if you wish data persistence for sessions, you can enable [stateless mode](stateless.md).

 ### Keys and certificates
 For each configuration option that refers to some kind of key or certificate (for example `jwt_privkey`), there is a corresponding option with the `_file` suffix (for example `jwt_privkey_file`).
 Keys can be specified either by setting former to a (PEM) string, or setting the the latter to a file containing the (PEM) string.